SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-5-windows-phone-controls.markdown

-            Now as the touch panel is completely behaviour driven, we cannot handle what the device should do with those touches here.&nbsp; We leave that to whatever object or screen is responding to the touches.&nbsp; However to to that we need to expose the touches to the rest of the game, so we add a property at the end of our input class:
+            Now as the touch panel is completely behaviour driven, we cannot handle what the device should do with those touches here.
+We leave that to whatever object or screen is responding to the touches.
+However to to that we need to expose the touches to the rest of the game, so we add a property at the end of our input class: